 The BA/MA program is not compatible with Creative Writing or Film Studies concentrations, although BA/MA students are free to take as many creative writing or film courses as their schedules can accommodate.
 The BA/MA is compatible with teacher certification, although the requirements for the teacher cert version of program are slightly different.
 The MA in English (as opposed to the Masters in Teaching) is an especially valuable credential for teachers.

 You can sign up for the undergraduate portion of the BA/MA at any time from the admissions stage through your junior year by contacting your faculty advisor.
 You will receive advising to make sure that requirements are being met at a timely pace, and that the level of academic performance is appropriate for graduate admission.
 Be aware that ENGL 300 is a “gateway” pre-requisite course for the graduate or “swing” courses in the program.
 You must complete and pass ENGL 300 before beginning your graduate coursework in your senior year (or junior spring if you’re a teacher education student).

-The MA year, during which students are eligible for paid assistantships, offers a rich, dynamic and rigorous curriculum taught by a highly qualified faculty that includes scholars of national and international reputation.
+The MA year, during which students are eligible for paid assistantships, offers a dynamic and rigorous curriculum taught by a highly qualified faculty that includes scholars of national and international reputation.
 Offerings include literature courses that range from the ancient to the contemporary and include American, British and global literatures.
 They include film, media, critical theory, creative writing and the teaching of literature.
-Specialized topics include the Bible as Literature, Science Fiction, American Gothic, the Irish Literary Revival and Creative Writing Pedagogy.
+Specialized topics include the Bible as Literature, Science Fiction, American Gothic, the Irish Literary Revival and the Black Atlantic.